Catholic Church in Azerbaijan: Russian and Soviet period

 With the establishment of the Russian rule in the nineteenth century, these lands became a popular destination for members of various Christian denominations.
 Catholics were represented by ethnic Poles who started immigrating to Baku and Shamakhi in the mid-19th century, Ukrainians, Georgian Catholics, Armenian Catholics, as well as Western Europeans who stayed in Baku on a temporary or permanent basis.
 The Catholic population of Shamakhi just before the 1859 earthquake and the city's loss of provincial capital status numbered around 250 persons.

-The village of Siyaqut in Nakhchivan was founded in the 1850s by Assyrian immigrants from Salmas, Persia and remained the only Chaldean Christian village in the South Caucasus.
+The village of Siyaqut in Nakhchivan was founded in the 1850s by Assyrian immigrants from Salmas, Persia and remained the only Chaldean Catholic village in the South Caucasus.
 Beginning in the 1880s, the priest serving in Siyaqut was ordained by the Catholic bishop.

 In the early twentieth century there was a community in Baku made up of Polish, German, and Russian immigrants for whose needs the Church of the Immaculate Conception of the Blessed Virgin Mary was built in 1912.
 Two other smaller churches were built throughout the second half of the nineteenth century: in Qusar, where a hussar regiment made up of ethnic Poles had been quartered, and in Zagatala where participants of the 1863 January Uprising had been exiled.
 In 1916, the number of Catholic church mass attendees in Baku was over 2,500.
 The arrival of Bolsheviks in 1920 put an end to religious freedoms.
 In the early 1930s, on the orders of the Stalinist government, the small community's only priest Stefan Demurov was executed.
 In 1931, the communist authorities demolished the church in Baku.
 The church in Qusar fell in disuse after the transfer of the hussar regiment in 1918, as few Poles remained in the town.
 Its building is currently used as an art gallery.
 The church in Zagatala is now private property.